 August 31 and September 1, 2016, 8:45am to 5pm, Crisis Centre (763 East Broadway, Vancouver) – Registration Form

-Future 2016 training dates will be announced shortly.
-Please email firstname.lastname@example.org to be put on a mailing list.
+Future 2017 training dates will be announced shortly.
+Please sign up for our quarterly eBulletin to receive updates on training opportunities.

 “Very positive experience!!!
 I learned a lot and it was interesting to approach suicide intervention from a different perspective.
 Starting with our attitudes was key.” – Youth Worker

 “Excellent course.
 Was extremely good at both demonstrating & actively encouraging participation in the course.
 I liked that it drew me beyond my comfort level but never felt unsafe.
 Thank you!” – Spiritual Leader